Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Evaluations

 \subsection{Combining with pipeline model parallelism}

-In large-scale model training, pipeline model parallelism (PMP) is often combined with TMP to accommodate a complete model.
-We integrate Oases into Megatron-LM PMP and test it on GPT~\cite{brown2020language} models with parameter sizes of 18.4B and 39.1B.
-Model details along with additional scalability experiments are shown in Appendix.
+PMP is often combined with TMP to accommodate a complete model in large-scale model training.
+We integrate Oases into Megatron PMP and test it on GPT~\cite{brown2020language} models with parameter sizes of 18.4B and 39.1B.
+The model settings follow those of Megatron~\cite{narayanan2021efficient}.
 To ensure an unbiased evaluation, we adopt the 1F1B PMP schedule~\cite{narayanan2021efficient}, and use the same PMP parallelism degree and micro batch size.
 The transformer layers are evenly divided into PMP groups.
-Figure~\ref{fig:pmp} shows the throughput results of different global batch sizes.
-Oases integrated training improves speed by 1.10--1.35\(\times\) over the best baseline and 1.25--1.72\(\times\) over Megatron-LM.
+Fig.~\ref{fig:pmp} shows the throughput results of different global batch sizes.
+Oases integrated training improves speed by 1.10--1.35\(\times\) over the best baseline and 1.25--1.72\(\times\) over Megatron.
 For the GPT-18.4B model, Oases gets a modest improvement on cluster NVLink 3090.
 This is because the fewer TMP degrees and fewer layers per device results in less communication in TMP, and improvements of TMP thus contributing less to the throughput.
 When communication becomes a more apparent bottleneck on cluster 3090, the performance decline of Oases is more minor.
 And Oases achieves good acceleration on the GPT-39.1B model.